Thornton Wilder: Personal life

-Six years after Wilder’s death, Samuel Steward wrote in his autobiography that he had sexual relations with him.
+Six years after Wilder's death, Samuel Steward wrote in his autobiography that he had sexual relations with him.
 In 1937, Gertrude Stein had given Steward, then a college professor, a letter of introduction to Wilder.
 According to Steward, Alice B. Toklas told him that Wilder liked him and that Wilder had reported he was having trouble starting the third act of Our Town until he and Steward walked around Zürich all night in the rain and the next day wrote the whole act, opening with a crowd in a rainy cemetery.
-Penelope Niven disputes Steward's claim of a relationship with Wilder and, based on Wilder's correspondence, says Wilder started work on the third act of Our Town and completed it several months later, and all of this happened before his first meeting with Samuel Steward.

-Robert Gottlieb, reviewing Penelope Niven's work in The New Yorker in 2013, claimed Wilder had become infatuated by a man, not identified by Gottlieb, and Wilder’s feeling were not reciprocated.
-Gottlieb asserted that "Niven ties herself in knots in her discussion of Wilder’s confusing sexuality" and that "His interest in women was unshakably nonsexual."
+Penelope Niven disputes Steward's claim of a relationship with Wilder and, based on Wilder's correspondence, says Wilder worked on the third act of Our Town over the course of several months and completed it several months before he first met Steward.
+Robert Gottlieb, reviewing Penelope Niven's work in The New Yorker in 2013, claimed Wilder had become infatuated with a man, not identified by Gottlieb, and Wilder's feelings were not reciprocated.
+Gottlieb asserted that "Niven ties herself in knots in her discussion of Wilder's confusing sexuality" and that "His interest in women was unshakably nonsexual."
 He takes Steward's view that Wilder was a latent homosexual but never comfortable with sex.

 Wilder had a wide circle of friends, including writers Ernest Hemingway, F. Scott Fitzgerald, Zelda Fitzgerald, Toklas, Jean-Paul Sartre, and Stein; actress Ruth Gordon; fighter Gene Tunney; and socialite Sibyl, Lady Colefax.

-Death

-From the earnings of The Bridge of San Luis Rey, in 1930 Wilder built a house for his family in Hamden, Connecticut.
+From the earnings of The Bridge of San Luis Rey, in 1930 Wilder had a house built for his family in Hamden, Connecticut, designed by Alice Trythall Washburn, one of the few female architects working at the time.
 His sister Isabel lived there for the rest of her life.
 This became his home base, although he traveled extensively and lived away for significant periods.

-He died in this house on December 7, 1975, of heart failure at age 78.
-He was interred at Mount Carmel Cemetery, Hamden, Connecticut.
+Death